“What if ONE opportunity could change your life?”

 It can even be more focused.
 When you don’t have the usual distractions of an in-person meeting (all we’ll hear is each other’s voices), it quickly takes you to the essence of your issues.
 This also helps me listen deeply and pick up on clues that lead to solutions.

-“I’ve coached writers online from all over the USA (sometimes in other countries too) and for all kinds of writing.” — Milli Thornton
+“I’ve coached writers online from all over the USA and for all kinds of writing.” — Milli Thornton

 From procrastination to productivity!